Select Curatorial Projects

 2008-09

-“For Deborah Thompson the show’s curator, the exhibition is all about dealing with the theme of impermance: life and death and renewal with a lense on matter in its transformative ways.
+“For Deborah Thompson the show’s curator, the exhibition is all about dealing with the theme of impermance: life and death and renewal with a lens on matter in its transformative ways.
 The show’s title comes from the process of mummification in ancient Egypt where in sea salt was used to preserve the body for the afterlife.
 This relationship between matter and renewal is at the heart of the exhibition and the works showcased by the three selected artists.”

-Nelson Star
+from the Nelson Star

 ROW: Reflections on Water